Van de Kamp Bakery Building: History

 The building was constructed by Pozzo Construction Co. in 1930.
 The building was officially designated as a Los Angeles Historic-Cultural Monument on May 12, 1992.

 A 2010 renovation for the LACC satellite campus was implemented by QDG Architecture for the building to be used as a charter school.

 Design

 Built in a Renaissance Revival style with Dutch Colonial influences, the Van de Kamp Bakery Building was intended to resemble a 16th century Dutch farmhouse.

 Lease

 The building is currently leased by the Alliance Leichtman-Levine Family Foundation Environmental Science High School, which is a public high school in the Los Angeles Unified School District.

+Building Timeline: Van de Kamp's Holland Dutch Bakers

+This section outlines the history of the historic Van de Kamp's bakery headquarters and central production facility in Glassell Park.